Resources to help you learn about and engage with Black history, culture, art, and community by celebrating Juneteenth.

 - Make a financial contribution if you are able (or volunteer your time)

-- HoneyBook has chosen to support the Martha P. Johnson Institute this year, which protects and defends Black trans people for the sole purpose of bettering the Black trans community across the diaspora
+- Check out the Martha P. Johnson Institute this year, which protects and defends Black trans people for the sole purpose of bettering the Black trans community across the diaspora